barrak7/Python-4DS-Bootcamp/README.md

 For those who would like to, these are a great introduction to Object oriented programming and Data oriented design.

 **Important:** We didn't provide any study materials with the subjects because the research phase of doing a project is a very crucial part of the 42 pedagogy.<br>
-Also note that this project can be finished in less than a week, however, since we only dedicate a few hourse each weekend, and since many participants have no prior knowledge of programming, it will take us a bit longer.
+Also note that this project can be finished in less than a week, however, since we only dedicate a few hours each weekend, and since many participants have no prior knowledge of programming, it will take us a bit longer.

-Upon completion, pariticpants will recieve a Certificate of Completion.
+Upon completion, participants will receive a Certificate of Completion.